bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 model architecture that we hope captures the relationship between the input and output, and learn parameters for that fixed model from labeled training data.</p>

-<p>But real-world reasoning doesn't work this way: it involves a variety of
+<p>But real-world reasoning doesn’t work this way: it involves a variety of
 different capabilities, combined and synthesized in new ways for every new challenge we encounter in the wild.
 What we need is a model that can
 <em>dynamically</em> determine how to reason about the problem in front of it—a